 U.S. Students Please Note: The Music Performance program is a US Federal Aid Approved program.
 The program curriculum is delivered by Holland College faculty on the Holland College Prince of Wales Campus in Charlottetown.

-Audition Requirements – Auditions for September 2016 are scheduled for January 16 and March 12.
+Audition Requirements – Auditions for September 2016 are scheduled for March 12.

 Only those who have applied to the Music Performance program can audition.